Course Title: Creative Media Work Practices

 Assessment Tasks

-Feedback will be given on all assessment tasks; feedback may be text-based or recorded media.
+Feedback will be given on all assessment tasks and may take the form of text or recorded media.
 General feedback may be given in class time.

 If you have a long-term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or Equitable Learning Services if you would like to find out more.